Jenesha20/Dogs-Breed/README.md

 ## 📝 Conclusion
 🚀 This project demonstrates how deep learning can effectively classify dog breeds with high accuracy.
 By leveraging **Flask** for the web application and **Docker** for deployment, it ensures a seamless experience for users and developers.
 The interactive interface, combined with the power of the **Xception model**, provides reliable and insightful breed predictions.

-🎉 Feel free to contribute to this project by submitting issues or pull requests!